LeadershipOctober 18, 2022

 Transactional leadership is a style of leadership that focuses on giving employees promotions, raises in pay, and other material rewards for their work.
 This differs from transformative leadership, which focuses on motivating employees by helping them see the value of their work and giving them opportunities to develop skills.

 Transactional leadership fails to offer the benefits of transformative leadership in that it does not focus on changing the status quo or providing genuine enrichment with long-term impact.
 A work environment wherein employees feel empowered to come up with creative solutions to problems and are invited to take action beyond explicitly provided directions creates opportunities for exponential development.
-Transactional leaders are more concerned with maintaining control over their team and trusting that they know what is best, while transformational leaders are willing to test new waters and to help their employees grow both personally and professionally.

-The Four Key Characteristics of Transformational Leadership
+The Four Key Characteristics of Transformative Leadership

-Transformational leadership is based on four things:
+Transformative leadership is based on four things:

 • Inspirational Motivation.
 A leader’s ability to communicate with others is one of the most important aspects of leadership; without good communication skills, no leader can expect followership from those he or she leads.
-Transformational leaders use various forms of encouragement as means for communicating their visions for change within an organization or community; this method creates shared meaning between the leader and followers through excitement about future possibilities and goals within an organization or community.
+Transformative leaders use various forms of encouragement as a means for communicating their visions for change within an organization or community; this method creates shared meaning between the leader and followers through excitement about future possibilities and goals within an organization or community.

 • Intellectual Stimulation.
 This involves the leader stimulating his or her followers' thinking or encouraging them to think differently.
 The leader may challenge assumptions, teach new ideas and knowledge, introduce new concepts and theories, encourage risk-taking, allow experimentation with different approaches to problems, provide opportunities for training and development, create a sense of excitement about work (or an organization's products), or offer information that people need to make better decisions about their work activities.

 • Idealized Influence.
-Transformational leaders are role models, handling every situation ethically and with moral conduct.
+Transformative leaders are role models, handling every situation ethically and with moral conduct.
 Because of this, their followers trust and respect them.
 Leadership is based on leading by example as opposed to systems of reward and punishment depending on the follower’s activities.

 • Individualized Consideration.
-Transformational leaders put an emphasis on every person’s needs and consider the individual talents of the individual.
+Transformative leaders put an emphasis on every person’s needs and consider the individual talents of the individual.
 These leaders also encourage open dialogue among group members so that peers can share knowledge.
 Transformative leaders also demonstrate empathy.
 This allows employees to feel appreciated, which increases job satisfaction within environments — employees are supported rather than judged due to poor performance metrics.

 Self-confidence—the courage necessary to make difficult decisions when no one else can see a solution or would expect you to find one—is an important attribute of transformative leaders.
 A strong sense of self provides crucial stability within a group.
-Displaying confidence in oneself (and in one’s subordinates) puts everyone at ease and supports positive forward movement.
+Displaying confidence in oneself (and in one’s subordinates) puts everyone at ease and supports the positive forward movement.

-Transformational leaders are creative.
+Transformative leaders are creative.
 They are able to think outside the box, come up with new ideas, and change their strategies when needed.
 They inspire their team to action by sharing their vision and making sure that everyone is on board with what they want to achieve, not out of necessity but as a result of earned buy-in.

-Transformational leadership is especially important in times of change or uncertainty.
+Transformative leadership is especially important in times of change or uncertainty.
 When people are unsure of what to do or where they should go, leaders need to step in and provide direction for others so that everyone can get back on track together as a team.

 Idealized Influence: Transformative leaders act ethically